slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 - psycologically the worst feelling is sitting next to a person who means the world you knowing that you men nothing to them.
 - I always have this fear that one day you are going to discover that i’m not as great as you once thoght I was.

-> *"Both men and women are desperate to revive a broken relationship, to re-create the great love affair they had at the beginning.
-The difference is that women try to do it while it is ongoing, and men try to do it when it is over."
--- Zan Perrion*
 -->

 > *"We accept the love we think we deserve."